 Architecture is unlike engineering where once the calculations and processes are right, everything runs smoothly.

-In addition, during jury presentations students come under intense scrutiny, questioning and sometimes criticsm from design lecturers and jurors.
-Without a passion, you may easily get discourage if this happens too often to you.
+In addition, during jury presentations students come under intense scrutiny, questioning and sometimes criticism from design lecturers and jurors.
+Without a passion, you may easily get discouraged if this happens too often to you.

 Practicing architects aren’t exempted from this criticism too.
 They just know how to handle it.